ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 <!-- TODO: add diagram -->

-#### Radio Receiver Block
+#### Radio Receiver

-Radio receiver blocks receive signals from radio sender blocks on the same channel and isolation level, and output their sum.
+Radio receivers gather signals from radio senders on the same channel and isolation level, and output their sum.
 The logic channel of the output is always 0.

 Its settings are shown in figure \ref{fig:RCReceiver} and are as follows: